vechain-energy/examples-kanban-ideas/README.md

 ### Minting Logic

-A simple starting point that just mints Ideas is creating a new token and not care much about the data yet:
+A simple starting point that just mints Ideas is creating a new token and does not care much about the data yet:

 ```solidity
 function createIdea(string memory title, string memory description) public {